A day before his birthday, Seahawks’ DK Metcalf grabs a touchdown and a penalty for hijacking a TV camera

-Add watching DK Metcalf’s post-touchdown celebration to Pete Carroll’s to-do list when he reviews the film of Sunday’s 40-3 win over the Jets.
+Add watching DK Metcalf’s post-touchdown celebration to Pete Carroll’s to-do list when he reviews the film of the Seahawks’ 40-3 win Sunday over the Jets.

-Carroll said after the game he hadn’t seen it, then added, “but I hope it was worthy of a penalty.’’
+Carroll said after the game he hadn’t seen it, adding, “but I hope it was worthy of a penalty.’’

-It certainly was inventive, as Metcalf jumped into the stands to take over the use of one of the CBS TV cameras for a few seconds after he caught a 5-yard pass from Wilson for a score that put Seattle up 14-3 on the first play of the second quarter.
+It certainly was inventive, as Metcalf jumped into the stands to take over a CBS TV camera for a few seconds after he caught a 5-yard pass from Wilson for a score that put Seahawks up 14-3 on the first play of the second quarter.

-Metcalf commandeered the camera so he could zoom in on a birthday message from his receiving teammates, which was notice of a gift of an all-expenses paid four-day trip.
+Metcalf commandeered the camera so he could zoom in on a birthday message from his receiving teammates, which was a gift of an all-expenses paid four-day trip.

-The penalty, at least, didn’t harm Seattle too much — a kickoff from the 20 was taken at the 12 by Corey Ballentine and returned to the 30, with the Seahawks defense then forcing a fumble on the next play.
+The penalty, at least, didn’t harm the Seahawks too much — a kickoff from the 20 was taken at the 12 by Corey Ballentine and returned to the 30.
+The Seahawks defense forced a fumble on the next play.

 Metcalf wasn’t among the players available to speak to the media via Zoom after the game, so whether he thought it was worthy of a penalty will remain unclear for now.

-“That’s all the receivers,’’ Wilson said.
+“That’s all the receivers,’’ Wilson said of the gift.
 “I’ve taken DK to Cabo, Mexico.
 I’ll give him another trip maybe one other day.
 So that was all receivers.’’

-It highlighted another typically eventful day for Metcalf.
+It highlighted a typically eventful day for Metcalf.

 He left the game after the second play to have his ankle examined and retaped, missing the last four plays of the team’s first series.

-He then saw a Wilson pass thrown his way instead picked off by Jets safety Marcus Maye in the end zone to end the second series, one of the few times all day there were a few anxious moments for the Seahawks.
+He saw a Wilson pass thrown his way picked off by Jets safety Marcus Maye in the end zone to end the second series, one of the few times all day there were a few anxious moments for the Seahawks.

-But Metcalf then keyed the pivotal second quarter — when the Seahawks outscored the Jets 16-0 — with four catches on four targets for 28 yards and a touchdown.
+Metcalf keyed the pivotal second quarter — when the Seahawks outscored the Jets 16-0 — with four catches on four targets for 28 yards and a touchdown.

-Metcalf now has 69 receptions for 1,180 yards this season, and needs 108 more to break Steve Largent’s team single-season record for yards in a season of 1,287 set in 1985.
-He also still needs one more 100-yard game to break Largent’s record of six in a season.
+Metcalf has 69 receptions for 1,180 yards, and needs 108 more to break Steve Largent’s single-season team record for yards in a season of 1,287 set in 1985.
+He needs one more 100-yard game to break Largent’s record of six in a season.

-All coming before he turns 23 — Metcalf’s birthday isn’t actually until Monday.
+All coming before he turns 23.
+Metcalf’s birthday isn’t until Monday.

 Was Ford to blame, or was Wright?